Issue: Child passenger safety

 - Having health professionals assess child restraint use as part of patient visits.

-- Educating parents on the importance of booster seats and providing incentives for purchase (e.g., booster seat discount coupons, gift certificates).
+- Educating parents on the importance of booster seats, providing incentives for purchase and reducing economic and other barriers to access (e.g., booster seat discount coupons, gift certificates).